Toggle: English / Spanish

 The goals of treatment are to reduce pain, prevent permanent damage to the teeth, and reduce clenching as much as possible.

 - Apply ice or wet heat to sore jaw muscles.
-Either option can help.
+Either can help.

-- Avoid eating hard foods like nuts, candies, and steak.
+- Avoid eating hard or dense foods like nuts, candies, and steak.

 - Drink plenty of water every day.